mandysGit/LS/backend/RB120-RB129/lesson-2/RPS_bonus_assignment.md

 **Implementing Score as a state of an existing class**

-I can keep track of the human's score and computer's score by implementing score as an attribute of Player class.
+I can keep track of the human's score and computer's score by implementing score as an state of Player class.

 ```ruby
 class Player